TheChymera/chymeric_tutorials/source/_posts/2013-10-02-neurogentoo.markdown

 [Gentoo linux](http://en.wikipedia.org/wiki/Gentoo_Linux) is a modern, extremely flexible, and very transparent linux distribution.
 Among many other things it provides:

-* Rolling releases (continuous versioning, in brief: no tedious “version updates” for you - ever)
+* Rolling releases (continuous versioning, in brief: no tedious “OS version updates” for you - ever)

 * Building from source (custom geared for every machine - from old laptop to data-analysis power-box)